deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "Yyyep."

-"And I'm the one who flew FTL first, so of *course* I get to dick around in front of the cameras for a few months rather than do something *useful*.
-You know they want me to do a fucking *documentary*?"
+"And I'm the one who flew FTL first, so of *course* I get to dick around in front of the cameras for a few months rather than do something *useful.* You know they want me to do a fucking *documentary?"*

 "Dreadful."
 Powell deadpanned.

 "End of the world!"
 Rylee rolled her eyes skywards, though she smiled.
-"Anyway, I figured if I took on a unit that's currently all classified and stuff then by the time the footage is *de*classified I won't have to answer stupid questions about it."
+"Anyway, I figured if I took on a unit that's currently all classified and stuff then by the time the footage is *de-*\classified I won't have to answer stupid questions about it."

 "Hence why you've come to us."